-Please view past University Summer Grant, Summer Research Fellowship and Research Support Grant recipients.
+Please view past University Summer Grant Program recipients.

 The University Summer Grant (USG) Program provides support to faculty to be engaged in research, scholarly activities, and creative artistic projects.
 Overarching goals of the USG program are to foster the intellectual development of faculty and to facilitate faculty efforts to achieve national and international recognition in their scholarly field.